 Even making the pages private may not stop the insurance company from seeing it.
 You may inadvertently make a friend or follower out of someone the adjuster knows.
 You make a friend or follower out of the law clerk of the attorney that represents the insurance company.
 If your case goes to Court, the Judge may order you to produce your social media page.

 I know you are not going to quit using these sites, but here are some tips in dealing with your social media pages:

 - Don’t post anything you wouldn’t feel comfortable having the insurance adjuster read.

 - Be Careful!

 - Check your privacy settings and block anyone you do not know from viewing your personal pages.

 - Search your name on all sites that you are a member of and on Google to see what comes up.
-See what photos you have been tagged in and take the appropriate action to remove photos you are not comfortable with.
+See what photos you have been tagged in and take the appropriate action to remove photos you are not

 - Do not accept any friend requests or answer any e-mails from people you don’t know.

 THE BOTTOM LINE…USE COMMON SENSE AND PROTECT YOURSELF AS YOU USE YOUR SOCIAL MEDIA SITES.
 They are fun and they are addictive, but they can be used against you in many different ways.